How Chatbots Improve Customer Experience

 – 25% in pulling relevant customer information

 Chatbots play great assistants to support agents by deflecting basic questions.
-Freshdesk, introduced “Freddy”, our support sidekick.
-In less than a year of rolling out the AI omnibot, we recorded a 25% fall in L1 questions (basic questions that do not require troubleshooting or analysis).
+Freshdesk’s chatbot powered by “Freddy AI” recorded a 25% fall in L1 questions (basic questions that do not require troubleshooting or analysis) within a year.

 With chatbots, brands can scale to extend their support round-the-clock without necessarily employing staff who might have to work day and night.
 For businesses that have a global customer base, chatbots are a boon.
 The support needs of customers across the world can be catered to, irrespective of the time zone.